Skip to content

 2. From the form builder — Switch to the Submissions tab at the top of the builder.

-Both routes open the submissions table, which displays all responses in a structured, sortable grid.
+Both routes open the submissions table, which displays submitted responses and in-progress saves in a structured, sortable grid.

 The submissions table gives you a spreadsheet-like view of every response.
-Each row is a submission, and each column maps to a field in your form.
+Each row is either a submitted response or an in-progress save, and each column maps to a field in your form.

 Every submissions table includes these columns by default: